atbaker/hypermasher/README.md

 Hypermasher is a fairly lean app and takes minutes to set up.
 It uses [redis](http://redis.io/) to store metadata about the videos it serves, but has no other components outside of Node.js.

 To run Hypermasher, you need to get API keys from Instagram.
-Once you have those, you can run Hypermasher natively through npm or through Docker using Fig.
+Once you have those, you can run Hypermasher natively through npm or through Docker using docker-compose.

 ### Instagram API keys ###